-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-The beauty of a double model is that you have enough room to hang out with a friend and also plenty of fabric to cocoon yourself in or to use in order to get a nice flat diagonal lay for sleeping.
+The beauty of a wide model is that you have enough room to hang out with a friend and also plenty of fabric to cocoon yourself in or to use to get a nice flat diagonal lay for sleeping.
 For those that feel smothered by all the fabric when by themselves, the Roo provides webbing gear loops on each side that can be used to stake out and widen the sides or hang extra gear.

-Ease of Set-up
+Ease of Set Up

 Durability and Protection

 Generally, simple open model designs can only offer so much versatility.
 But the Roo has a few things going for it that set it apart.
-It's double model, which provides you with enough fabric for a really decent flat diagonal lay, room for an additional friend or two, and some other fun sitting options you can see demonstrated in this helpful video.
-On top of that, the Roo has side panels that can make nice head or arm rests in the right position.
+It's a double model, which provides you with enough fabric for a decent flat diagonal lay, room for an additional friend or two, and some other fun sitting options you can see demonstrated in this helpful video.
+On top of that, the Roo has side panels that can make nice head or armrests in the right position.
 It was also the only open model we tested that comes equipped with gear loops along each side.
 These provide a place to hang gear and keep it out of the dirt as well as allow you to stake out the sides of the hammock to keep it from curling around you.

 The Roo is a bit of a commitment when very similar models can be had at a fraction of the price.
 The hammock is certainly well-made and comfortable but we found many other options that were just as high-quality and spacious that won't break the bank.

 Overall, the Roo is a plush and durable model that we enjoyed.
 It's well constructed and comes equipped with climbing-grade carabiners and slings, giving it one of the highest weight-rating of any hammock we tested, at 500 pounds.
 Easy to set up, get comfortable in, and break down, the Roo is a good purchase but, due to its high price for what it can offer, we believe better value can be found in other models we tested.